-"Resilience is a journey, not a destination.
-My aspiration for resilience is based on the belief that governments – central or local – cannot do as well as can properly resourced and supported communities do for themselves in determining their own destiny.
+Lianne says that resilience is a journey, not a destination.
+“My aspiration for resilience is based on the belief that governments – central or local – cannot do as well as can properly resourced and supported communities do for themselves in determining their own future.
 It is about being well-informed, adaptive and able to work collaboratively to co-create that future."

-"Christchurch is a city of opportunity – we are open to new ideas, new people and new ways of doing things – a place where anything is possible."
+"Otautahi Christchurch is a city of opportunity – we are open to new ideas, new people and new ways of doing things – a place where anything is possible."